ehzhang/parse-entangle/README.md

 'Entangle' Objects in real time, using Parse.

-Currently super simple, more or less a proof of concept.
+Currently super simple, more or less a proof of concept, inspired by Meteor DDP

 To use: